nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Subsequently, the created `ClearAssigneeCommand` object contains an `#execute` method which is responsible for clearing all assignees of the Task, with respect to its index.
-This is achieved by creating a new `Task` object with the same fields and values as before but with the `assignees` field set to be a new empty HashSet.
+This is achieved by creating a new `Task` object with the same fields and values as before but with the assignees field set to be a new empty HashSet.

 Below is the usage scenario of how the clear all assignees of a Task mechanism behaves.

 Assumptions:
 1. User has already launched the app
-2. HEY MATEz application has an existing task with an **assignee**
+2. HEY MATEz application has an existing task with **assignees**

 Step 1.
 User executes the `clearAssignees 1` command to clear all the assignees of the task at index 1 in the task list of HEY MATEz.
 A ` ClearAssigneesCommandParser` object is created and it calls `ClearAssigneesCommandParser#parse` on the arguments.